“Play is the highest form of research”

 Accreditation means that our program is of high quality and meets national standards of excellence in program practices, teacher qualifications, and child health and safety.

-Kapi‘olani CC students, faculty, and staff may enroll their children at the Center.
-Priority is given to children whose parents or guardians are Kapi‘olani CC students or employees.
-The center provides care and education to children two to five years old.
-Priority consideration is given to:
+Priority enrollment consideration is given to children whose parents or guardians are Kapi‘olani CC students or employees.
+The center provides care and education to children 2.6-5 years old.
+The priority preference lists is as follows:

 - Continuing students

 - Students enrolled in 9 or more credits; then

 Any remaining spaces are allocated to children of other UH system students and employees, and then to the general community.
 Spaces are allocated based on priority and the number of openings available in each age group and gender.
 We are currently operating only one classroom, so space for those outside of the Kapiʻolani CC community is extremely limited.

 Children from all ethnic, racial, religious, and national backgrounds are welcome.
 Children with disabilities are also welcome.

 Application & Deadlines